If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 Did you know that there were as many as 18 waterfalls in Grenada?

-Annandale Falls is located near the capital St George.
+Annandale Falls is located near the capital, St. George’s.
 It is one of the smallest waterfalls on the island, easily accessible and surrounded by beautiful nature.
-Feel free to jump into the pool filled with crystal clear water below the waterfall if you enjoy swimming in cold waters.
+Feel free to jump into the pool of crystal-clear water below the waterfall if you enjoy swimming in cold water.

-Reaching the Concord falls, which consists of 3 waterfalls, is a bit more demanding.
+Reaching the Concord Falls, which consists of 3 waterfalls, is a bit more demanding.
 You can get to the first of them quickly by following a path.
 You can reach the remaining two waterfalls after an easy hike.
-These waterfalls are only 30 miles away from St George.
+These waterfalls are only about 8 miles northwest of St. George’s.

 The trail to Sisters waterfalls is more complex, but it is gorgeous because it leads you through the rainforest.
-Since the route is more complicated and demanding, we recommend that you go on a day trip with local guides.
+Since the route is more complex and demanding, we recommend you take a day trip with local guides.

 3. Discover the St. George’s Landmarks

-St George is a charming port city founded by the French, with close to 30,000 inhabitants.
+St George’s is a charming port city founded by the French, with close to 30,000 inhabitants.

-The House of Chocolate is one of the main attractions of the Grenada capital.
-There you can see the exhibitions dedicated to the development of the cocoa industry.
-You can also visit the Grenada National Museum, which hides a significant collection of historical items from various epochs.
+The House of Chocolate is one of the main attractions of the Grenadian capital.
+There, you can see the exhibitions dedicated to the development of the cocoa industry.
+You can also visit the Grenada National Museum, which houses a significant collection of historical items from various epochs.

-Don’t miss visiting Carenage, a harbor with colorful boats and numerous gift shops and restaurants that gives St. George a unique charm.
+Don’t miss visiting Carenage, a harbor with colorful boats and numerous gift shops and restaurants that give St. George’s a unique charm.

 4. Meet Marvelous Undersea Life